Emergency Funds & Tents for Nomads

 - your working phone number and

 We require additional information for verification after this initial contact.

 Maintaining the Emergency Fund

-Ninety percent of Emergency Fund contributions directly assist those in need within in the mobile community.
-Ten percent goes toward operating expenses to run the Emergency Fund Program.
+At least 90% of Emergency Fund contributions directly assist those in need within in the mobile community.
+The remaining percentage goes toward operating expenses to run the Emergency Fund Program.
 If you do not want your contribution distributed in this manner, please make a note with your donation and we will follow your wishes.

 Together we are changing lives.